tianocore/edk2-libc/AppPkg/Applications/Python/Python-3.6.8/Py368ReadMe.txt

     the \Efi\StdLib\lib\python36.8\lib-dynload directory.
 This functionality is not yet implemented.

-  A script, create_python368_pkg.bat , is provided which facilitates the population of the target EFI package.
+  A script, create_python_pkg.bat , is provided which facilitates the population of the target EFI package.
 Execute this script from within the AppPkg/Applications/Python/Python-3.6.8 directory, providing the Tool Chain, Target Build and destination directory which is the path to the destination directory.
-  The appropriate contents of the AppPkg/Applications/Python/Python-3.6.8/Lib and Python368.efi Application from Build/AppPkg/RELEASE_VS2017/X64/ will be
+  The appropriate contents of the AppPkg/Applications/Python/Python-3.6.8/Lib and Python.efi Application from Build/AppPkg/RELEASE_VS2017/X64/ will be
                                               ^^^^^^^^^^^^^^
   copied into the specified destination directory.